CanniJr/Amaclone/README.md

-# Amazon Clone from scratch using React.js and Firebase
+# Amazon Clone from scratch using React and Firebase

-# Additional info will be included as I progress through making this app
+Additional info will be included as I progress through making this app

 # Getting Started with Create React App